locka99/opcua/README.md

 5. [`demo-server`](samples/demo-server) - an OPC UA server that is more complex than the simple server and can be used for compliance testing.
 6. [`mqtt-client`](samples/mqtt-client) - an OPC UA client that subscribes to some values and publishes them to an MQTT broker.
 7. [`web-client`](samples/web-client) - an OPC UA client that subscribes to some values and streams them over a websocket.
-8. [`modbus-server`](samples/modbus-server) - an OPC UA server that translates variables from MODBUS.